Kasmaristo-Delvakto/memoro-vault/README.md

 - The vault then requires all answers to be correct—entered exactly
 - Optional hints and character counts may be enabled by the creator to support intended users while still deterring attackers

-This phase is protected by dual proof-of-work:

-- A **static PoW nonce** mined during vault creation and tied to the encryption key
-- A **dynamic PoW challenge** that must be solved at recovery time, with difficulty increasing after each failure

 ---

 ## File and Environment Security